TOTAL REFURBISHMENT OF PAGE UNDER WAY

-The 1960s can perhaps be regarded as the Indian Summer decade for the fascinating sector of the British passenger transport scene.
+The 1960s can perhaps be regarded as the Indian Summer decade for this fascinating sector of the British passenger transport scene.
 At the start of the decade close to a hundred town hall fleets the length and breadth of the land then owned and operated some 20,000 vehicles.
 All of these amazingly varied fleets went about their business daily, their colourful liveries and often attractive coats of Arms efficiently stamping their own local identities on the communities they so ably served.
 It is true that by this time the tide was turning and not many of them were escaping the need for some level of ratepayer subsidy but they still represented local value for money and a level of civic pride in many locations.
 They included trams still at Glasgow, Sheffield (not for long though) and of course Blackpool.
-The once great Leeds system didn't quite make it into 1960.
+The once great Leeds system finally 'died' in November 1959 and thus didn't quite make it into the new decade.

-Aberdeen Accrington Barrow-in-Furness Bedwas & Machen Blackburn Darlington Darwen Dundee Exeter Haslingden Lancaster Leigh Leeds Llanelli Llandudno & Colwyn Bay Merthyr Tydfil Morecambe & Heysham Plymouth Pontypridd Ramsbottom Southport St. Helens Todmorden West Bridgeford Wigan
+Aberdeen Accrington Barrow-in-Furness Bedwas & Machen Blackburn Burnley Darlington Darwen Dundee Exeter Haslingden Lancaster Leigh Leeds Llanelli Llandudno & Colwyn Bay Merthyr Tydfil Morecambe & Heysham Plymouth Pontypridd Ramsbottom Southport St. Helens Todmorden West Bridgeford Wigan.

 The opportunity afforded by the earlier large loss of data for this page is being taken to re-organise it into some form of geographical order and fleets are now being shown in specified UK area paragraphs.
 Please be patient while I upload all the views again.